 A: The Principal Investigator (PI) is the person who is responsible for the substantive and financial development, management, and oversight of a sponsored project.
-The PI writes the proposal, develops the budget, seeks university approval for the project, carries out the substantive work if the grant is awarded, manages the award budget and writes any technical reports.
+The PI writes the proposal, develops the budget, secures cost share commitments, seeks university approval for the project, carries out the substantive work if the grant is awarded, ensures compliance with any export controls, manages the award budget and writes any technical reports.

-A: Request for Proposal is also known as an RFP.
-An RFP can be issued by either a private or government organization.
+A: A Request for Proposal (RFP) can be issued by either a private or government organization.
 Typically, the RFP provides specific information about a program or line of research that the sponsor wishes to fund.
-The RFP also provides information about budget parameters, mandatory forms, additional information required, any restrictions, the legal due date, and submission format.
-Your OSP administrator will review the RFP with you to ensure that the administrative requirements are met.
+The RFP also provides information about budget parameters, mandatory forms, additional information required, restrictions, the legal due date, and submission format.
+Your OSP pre-award administrator will review the RFP with you to ensure that administrative requirements are met.

 A: For most proposals, it takes three days.
-OSP requires receipt of “submission ready” proposals, three day prior to the sponsor’s submission deadline.
+OSP requires receipt of submission ready proposal, three full business days prior to the sponsor’s submission deadline.

-Requests for IRB, animal care and IP to be retained by the sponsor at the end of the award have pre-approval procedures that may take additional time.
+Approval for IRB, animal care, and IP to be retained by the sponsor at the end of the award have pre-approval procedures that may take additional time.

-OSP will do everything possible to accommodate compressed time frames for proposal submission, but cannot guarantee that all University decision makers will be available for approval and signature.
-If there is a compressed time frame, it is critical the PI contact the Vice Provost for Research or Director of OSP to discuss the situation as soon as possible
+OSP will do everything possible to accommodate compressed time frames for proposal submission, but cannot guarantee that all university decision makers will be available for approval and signature.
+If there is a compressed time frame, it is critical the PI contact the VCR to discuss the situation as soon as possible.

-A: OSP require submission and be granted submission access in NSF Fastlane at least 3 business days prior to the sponsor’s proposal submission deadline.
+A: OSP pre-award administrator requires the complete proposal at least 3 full business days prior to the sponsor’s proposal submission deadline.
 You can expect that OSP will:

-A: You should notify OSP of any planned proposal as soon as possible.
-Please provide a link to or copy of the guidelines and the due date.
-This early notification will provide time to read the guidelines and assist with the development of a comprehensive budget.
-It will also provide time for the internal approval process at the university.
+A: You should notify your designated OSP pre-award administrator of any planned proposal as soon as possible.
+Please provide a link to or copy of the RFP and the due date.
+Early notification will allow time for you PAA to read the guidelines and assist with the development of a comprehensive budget.
+It will also provide time for the university's internal approval process.

 A: Assuming a reasonable length of time between proposal development and submission, you can expect that your grants and contracts administrator will:

-A: OSP does not write proposals, but offers specialized proposal development assistance for multi-investigator projects that are for awards in excess of $1M or multidisciplinary or multi-institutional.
+A: OSP does not write proposals, but the OVCR offers specialized proposal development assistance for multi-investigator projects that are large, complex, or otherwise strategic to the institution.
 Customized assistance may include solicitation analysis, project management of the proposal process, and narrative development support.
 PIs can maximize Proposal Development staff services by securing assistance early in the process and enabling their Proposal Developer to function as a full project team member through proposal submission.

-A: OSP staff can meet with university faculty and staff to discuss the opportunity and assist with understanding of the RFP.
-OSP staff can help develop budgets and justification along with the creation of the e-PSRS.
+A: OSP PAAs can meet with university faculty and staff to discuss the opportunity and assist with understanding of the RFP.
+OSP PAAs can help develop budgets and justification along with the creation of the e-PSRS.
 In addition, OSP can provide institutional information that is frequently requested by sponsors.
-This information can include: general university capability statements, lists of past awards and examples of similar projects.
-OSP also completes all the business forms necessary for a proposal submission and assists with sponsor requests for university financial information including: financial statements, the tax exempt letter, and audit reports.
+This information may include, but is not limited to, general university capability statements, lists of past awards and examples of similar projects.
+OSP also completes all the business forms necessary for a proposal submission and assists with sponsor requests for university financial information including: financial statements, tax exemption certificate, and audit reports.

 A: Always check the guidelines for sponsor-specific proposal content and format requirements.
 A generic checklist below is provided for cases in which such guidelines do not exist.